 - If you squeeze the karela hardly they will be less bitter.

-- Diabetics patient can drink 2 tablespoon of karela juice that we remove in squeezing.
+- Diabetics patients can drink 2 tablespoons of karela juice that we remove in squeezing.

-- Another methods of removing bitterness of karela is boiling them in salty water, and/or frying karela in oil.
+- Another method of removing the bitterness of karela is boiling them in salty water, and/or frying karela in oil.

 If you know of better ways to cut bitterness of karela, please share.
 We would love to know.